 To prevent burst in flight, periodic inspections are conducted.
 During scheduled major overhauls, the engine is disassembled and each disk is inspected carefully using one or more NDE processes to discover any cracks that might have formed.
 Inspections are conducted by immersing the disks in a liquid doped with fluorescent dye, cleaning the disk, then manually inspecting under UV light.
 If a crack exists, the fluorescent liquid that remains in the crack after cleaning becomes visible as a bright line where the crack meets the disk surface.
 Additional or alternative inspections are sometimes conducted using a probe with a high frequency RF coil on its tip.
 The coil induces eddy currents in the disk material, and the presence of a crack in the eddy current field is detectable as a change in the effective impedance of the coil.
-The Fluorescent Penetrant Inspection (FPI) technique is the lowest cost approach, with no special tooling required, but it can fail to disclose cracks.
+The Fluorescent Penetrant Inspection (FPI) technique is the lowest cost approach, with no special tooling required, but it can fail to disclose cracks that are tightly closed when the disk is at rest.
+FPI is also unable to find sub-surface cracks.
 The eddy current system is more effective at detecting both of these problematic cases, but it requires careful setup and operation.
 It is impractical to inspect more than a small portion of the surface of the disk with the eddy current probe, and any cracks in the areas not inspected would, of course, not be detected.